 Preview

 Preview containers let you see your project running live in the browser.
-Each preview launches a Docker container with the appropriate framework runtime.
+Each preview launches a container with the appropriate framework runtime.

 Starting a Preview#